EnneadGames/EG-QG-Artefact-Name/README.md

 `https://raw.githubusercontent.com/EnneadGames/EG-QG-Artefact-Name/main/module.json`

 ### Zip
-Download the latest zip and extract it to your module data folder.
+Download the latest release zip (from here `https://github.com/EnneadGames/EG-QG-Artefact-Name/releases`) and extract it to your module data folder.

 1. Once downloaded and installed, launch your game world and go to "Manage Modules"